Don’t have time to read the Guide now? We’ll email you a PDF copy.

 However, the fact is the spread betting process is one of the simplest types of financial trading there is, much less complex than, for example, the practice of writing options.

-In this article we’re going to explain exactly how spread betting works, complete with examples of spread bets.
+We’re moving on to Part II of the guide where we explain what spread betting is and how it works.
+In this chapter, we’re going to show you exactly how spread betting works, complete with examples of spread bets.